texcoffier/qrbug/DOC/config.md

 To create/update a thing, you can use the following method : `thing_update(thing_id, comment)`
 Each of these parameters *(besides `thing_id`)* is optional if you want to modify a thing.

-- **Location** (string) : Where this Thing is on your grounds. _Example : "Building C, Floor 4, Room 408"_
-  - Please note this is simply a hint for the maintenance people repairing the incident, and serves no purpose to QRbug by itself.
 - **Failure ID** (FailureID) : The root failure for which failures can be presented for this thing.
   - The children of this failure should represent _how_ this Thing should fail.
 - **Comment** (string) : Just a comment about this thing for the maintenance people.